 Our vacancies are always changing.
 There are new opportunities arising and new organisations approaching us almost on a daily basis.
 These are just some of the maybe opportunities to help local groups or individuals in our local community:

 The people we all seek to support may be young, disabled, frail, vulnerable or older.
 They may have a learning disability or mental ill health.
 They may have a physical disability that may be permanent or temporary.

 Whatever the circumstances we work hard to ensure that everyone in our community has the chance to be included, safe, comfortable and enjoying a better quality of life.

 What would you like to do now?

 If you would like to find out more, with no obligation, we would be pleased to hear from you.
 We can send you an application form and details of current volunteer vacancies so you can have a closer look at what is involved.
-You could make an appointment to see Ian Johnson, here at the office on a Monday, Tuesday or Friday.
+You could make an appointment to see the Volunteer Co-ordinator here at the office on a Monday, Tuesday or Friday.

-Volunteering is enjoyable, and by completing the form and talking to Ian, we will be able to offer you the best possible choices of opportunities in the community.
+Volunteering is enjoyable, and by completing the form and talking on an informal basis, we will be able to offer you the best possible choices of opportunities in the community.
 Such work is of great importance, and you may be providing services for people who are vulnerable and frail.
 We always take up two references and carry out police checking procedures for all our volunteers.